 Strawberries are one of many foods associated with reducing your risk of cancer.
 Berries, are rich in antioxidants, including vitamin C and flavonoids, explains Kelly.
 “Antioxidants help to reduce oxidative stress within the body, reducing inflammation and therefore reducing the risk for inflammatory-related conditions such as cancer, heart disease, and autoimmune conditions.”
 The flavonoids in strawberries, as well as other fruits and vegetables, not only help reduce inflammation but they have also shown promise in reducing the cell proliferation associated with cancer, says Kelly.

-Strawberries help ward off type 2 diabetes
+Strawberries may help ward off conditions like type 2 diabetes

-Strawberries are good for your eyes
+Strawberries may be good for your eyes

 While most of the research on eye health has focused on vitamin A (found in abundance in carrots), the powerful antioxidant vitamin C (found in strawberries) has been shown to lower the risk for cataracts, according to the American Optometric Association.
 The power lies in the antioxidants, explains Planells.
 When you consume foods with antioxidant properties, it protects your body from the presence of free radicals caused by a lack of certain nutrients.

-Strawberries help boost folate intake and decrease the chance of birth defects
+Strawberries help boost folate intake

 You don’t have to eat a lot to see health benefits